 The optical conductivities of the CDW state $V > U/2$ are shown in Fig.~\ref{fig:eq-optcond}(b).
 Here, the peak position of $\Re \sigma (\omega)$ increases as $V$ increases.
 This peak position corresponds to the energy required to dissociate a doublon.

 The peak positions of the optical conductivities can be readily estimated in the strong-coupling limit ($U,V \gg t_{\mathrm{h}}$).
-In this limit, the SDW state comprises singly-occupied sites.
+In this limit, the SDW state comprises singly occupied sites.
 Thus, the energy of the first-excited state, characterized by the presence of an adjacent doublon and holon, is approximately $U-V$.
 On the other hand, doublons and holons align alternately in the CDW state.
-Therefore, the first-excited state, where two adjacent sites become singly-occupied, requires an excitation energy of approximately $3V-U$.
+Therefore, the first-excited state, where two adjacent sites become singly occupied, requires an excitation energy of approximately $3V-U$.